peterdri/ece-communications-labs/_ece450/lab1/histogram.md

 ### QT GUI Number Sink

-This will draw the output of the BER block on a number line.
-Set the maximum to 0 (since $$10^0=1$$ meaning that every bit is wrong) and the minumum to -7.
+This GUI sink will draw the output of the BER block on a number line.
+Set the maximum to 0 (since $$10^0=1$$ meaning that every bit is wrong) and the minumum to -7 (where $$10^{-7}$$ is small enough a BER for our purposes).

 ## Run the experiment

 1. Run the flowgraph.
 2. Observe the histogram and constellation plots as you increase the sigma slider from 0 to 1 (which is equivalent to changing the noise power ($$\sigma^2$$) from 0 to 1 as well).
 3. Observe the $$log_{10}(BER)$$ value output from the number sink while $$\sigma$$ increases.
 As the two bits in the histogram overlap, more bit errors occur.
 4. Adjust $$\sigma$$ so that the histograms overlap a little bit.
 For this case there is a small but non-zero error rate.
-Guestimate what the BER would be for this value of $$\sigma$$ based on the area under the curve idea shown in the [theory section 1.2]({{ site.baseurl }}{% link _ece450/lab1/theory.md %})
+Estimate what the BER would be for this value of $$\sigma$$ based on the area under the curve idea shown in the [theory section 1.2]({{ site.baseurl }}{% link _ece450/lab1/theory.md %})
-5. Find the $$\sigma$$ value at which point the gaussian distributions are completely indistinguishable (you can change histogram parameters and the granularity of the *QT GUI Range* widget to help with this).
-   - Stop the flowgraph and set this $$\sigma$$ value as default.
-Start the flowgraph and check the BER at this point.
-6. Disable the *Add Const* block and set the *Scale* parameter of the *Char To Float* to 1.
+5. Disable the *Add Const* block and set the *Scale* parameter of the *Char To Float* to 1.
 This is now a unipolar communication system.
-Repeat steps 2-5 above with this unipolar system.
+Repeat steps 2-4 above with this unipolar system.
-7. Re-enable the *Add Const* block and set the *Scale* parameter of the *Char To Float* to 0.5 so that the system is bipolar again.
+6. Re-enable the *Add Const* block and set the *Scale* parameter of the *Char To Float* to 0.5 so that the system is bipolar again.

-{% include alert.html title="Deliverable question 1" class="info" content="What is the significance of the $$\sigma$$ value at which point the gaussians are indistinguishable?"%}

-{% include alert.html title="Deliverable question 2" class="info" content="What is the maximum BER value for a random binary bitstream made up of an equal number of each bit?
+{% include alert.html title="Deliverable question 1" class="info" content="What is the maximum BER value for a random binary bitstream made up of an equal number of each bit?
 Explain." %}

-{% include alert.html title="Deliverable question 3" class="info" content="What is the difference in noise resilience between the bipolar and the unipolar systems?
+{% include alert.html title="Deliverable question 2" class="info" content="What is the difference in noise resilience between the bipolar and the unipolar systems?
 How does this manifest in the histogram?" %}

 Review the [section deliverables](#part-2-deliverables) before moving on.